docker/docs/test.md

 - [a markdown link](https://docker.com/)

 - [a markdown link that opens in a new window](https://docker.com/){: target="_blank" class="_" }
-  (the `class="_"` trick prevents Atom from italicizing the whole rest of the file until it encouters another underscore.)
+  (the `class="_"` trick prevents Atom from italicizing the whole rest of the file until it encounters another underscore.)

 - <a href="https://docker.com/">an HTML link</a>